dustinpfister/blog_posts/_posts/threejs-line-fat-width.md

 ### 2.1 - Transition color

-Here I just wanted to make a simple example where I Transition  the values of the colors use for vertex colors over time.
+Here I just wanted to make a simple example where I Transition the values of the colors use for vertex colors.
+For this example the color array is set just once, and then the position array is what is updated over time.
+When it comes to setting the state of the position array I made a quick helper function that creates a kind of sin wave for the sake of just having something for the lines.
+Speaking of lines I made a group of line3 objects rather than just one for this animation loop example.

+The end result of this is then a property cool looking effect and I am convinced that using vertex colors might be the best way to have at least some kind of sense of depth when using this sort of thing compared to suing something like tube geometry.
+With tube geometry I can use a mesh material such as the phong or standard material that will work with light sources in the scene.
+For this line material making use of vertex colors is how to keep what I have from just being a solid mas of color.
 ```js
 (function () {
     //-------- ----------